Demystifying SEO for Higher Education: Tips for Colleges and Universities

 Every year, fewer traditional students progress from high school to college.
 So the market for prospective learners gets more competitive annually.
 What’s more, today’s students behave like customers and conduct research online before making an enrollment decision.

 Now more than ever, it’s imperative that your college or university invests in its digital presence.
-One of the most effective ways to do this is to create and implement an SEO strategy for your website.
+One of the most effective ways to do this is to implement up-to-date SEO tactics that can benefit your higher education website.

-In this post, we’ll answer the most pressing questions about SEO:
+In this post, we’ll answer the most pressing questions about SEO for colleges and universities:

 - What is SEO, and why is it important for higher education?

-- How do I measure the effectiveness of my college or university website SEO strategy?
+- How to measure the effectiveness of your SEO strategy?

 - Is SEO a one-and-done activity?